toposware/hash/README.md

 * This implementation can be used in `no-std` environments by relying on the `alloc` crate instead.

 It currently contains:
+- an instantiation of Rescue-Prime over a 63-bit prime field with state width 8 and capacity 4
 - an instantiation of Rescue-Prime over a 63-bit prime field with state width 14 and capacity 7